kwwong333/LBM-in-Fortran/README.md

-# Lattice Boltzmann Code in Julia Language
+# Lattice Boltzmann in Fortran

 1. 1D advection diffusion equation
 - Completed the general framework using single file.
 11.01.2020